Monterrey Institute of Technology and Higher Education

 Article Snippet :The Monterrey Institute of Technology and Higher Education, Santa Fe Campus (in Spanish: Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus

-Article Snippet :professor and researcher with the Monterrey Institute of Technology and Higher Studies (Tec de Monterrey), in the field of communications and politics
+Article Snippet :Saldívar is a full-time professor and researcher with the Monterrey Institute of Technology and Higher Education (Tec de Monterrey) who specializes in food science

 More coming soon on Monterrey Institute of Technology and Higher Education